NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call Gun.md

 **Prerequisites** Spellshot Dedication
 * * *
-You build a powerful magical connection with a chosen gun or crossbow, gaining the ability to conjure it directly to your hand from any distant location.
+You build a powerful magical connection with a chosen gun or crossbow.
 During your daily preparations, choose a single crossbow or firearm.
 Until your next daily preparations, you can use the [[Actions/Call Gun|Call Gun]] action to call the gun to your hand.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*